 By default, connections to the API server will use the IPv4 address even when running a cluster in IPv6-preferred or IPv6-only mode.
 This can be modified in the client config by hand or overridden via the

-loadbalancer-ipsconfig on the [kubernetes-master] and / or kubeapi-load-balancer charms.
+loadbalancer-ipsconfig on the [kubernetes-control-plane] and / or [kubeapi-load-balancer] charms.

 IPv6 NodePort listeners won't function on the master, though they will work on the worker units.